Some of the arguments in favour of the Free Tram Zone seem very simplistic.

-Note that the Coalition had a plan to expand the E-class tram order by another 50.
+Note that (going into the 2014 election) the Coalition had a plan to expand the E-class tram order by another 50.
 This would eventually have added to tram capacity.
 No word from Labor on this.

 If you do touch-on within the Free Tram Zone, you’ll get charged.
 If you touch-off within the FTZ, and want to bother, you can probably get a reimbursement.
 Should they have properly programmed the FTZ into Myki?
 Perhaps — there used to be a “Zone 0” for the City Saver Zone… but it’s unclear if it could have handled a zone being free, and it would mess with Tram Zone 1 Default Fares… and Myki GPS is hopeless, so who knows if it would have worked.

 (Remember, if you were using public transport to get into and out of the CBD anyway, and you were going to pay a daily fare anyway, it doesn’t matter if you get charged for a CBD tram trip.)

 The Myki message has changed over the years from the simple consistent “Top-up, Touch-on, Touch-off”, to having a raft of exceptions.
 On trams it’s now touch-on… unless you’re travelling entirely in the Free Tram Zone.
 Touch-off… only for trips entirely in Zone 2.
 Confused yet?

 Meanwhile, more and more people are returning to work throughout January.
 It’ll be interesting to see just how crowded it gets.